tailorvj/hello-clasp/README.md

 ## Change log

+### version 0.0.4 - create a simple sidebar

+* Added instructions for creating a sidebar.
+* Added to the src: sidebar functions and sidebar.html

 ### Version 0.0.3

 * Added learn folder with instructions and code you can copy/paste in your environment